 6. Surfing in Mancora

-Where’s the best place to surf in Peru?
-Well, that depends on who you ask!
-Located on the Pacific coast of Peru, the beach town of Mancora is famed for its pristine beaches, great surf and chilled out atmosphere.
-If beach lounging and catching waves are your thing, Mancora is calling you.
+Located on the Pacific coast in Northern Peru, the beach town of Mancora is famed for its pristine beaches, great surf and chilled out atmosphere.
+It’s home to Peru’s best stretch of sandy beach and it’s known for serving up the country’s best ceviche.

 7. Discover the Sacred Valley of the Incas